maxzheng/great-life-guide/techniques-and-tips.md

 Leaderships
 -----------

+There is only so much you can do by yourself.
+With leadership, you can easily multiple your impact by 10 to billions of times by inspiring others to join your mission.

 ### #1 Transcendent

 There are many leadership styles, but the best one is where you instill meaning and purpose to your employees based on